tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 ## MISFITS BOXING

-Misfits was founded by brothers Kalle and Nisse Sauerland of Wassermn boxing ,KSI and Mams Taylor.Their headquarters are in London ,England.
+Misfits was founded by brothers _Kalle_ and _Nisse Sauerland_ of Wassermn boxing ,_KSI_ and _Mams Taylor_.Their headquarters are in London ,England.

 Misfits announced on the 10th of January 2023 that they had secured a five year broadcasting deal wih DAZN to broadcast their live events.